 K9 Natural is another New Zealand based brand and could be easily compared or equated to Ziwi Peak.
 K9 Natural uses very high-quality ingredients that are sourced from New Zealand and are suitable for human consumption.

-They also use an in-house animal nutritionist to ensure that dogs’ nutritional needs are met by their recipes.
-With these incredibly high standards, you can expect their recipes to come at a high cost, but for some, it is worth the consideration.
+They also use an in-house animal nutritionist to ensure that their recipes meet dogs’ nutritional needs.
+With these incredibly high standards, you can expect their recipes to come at a high cost, but for some, it is worthy of consideration.

 K9 Naturals has a small range of canned dog food recipes, including a Lamb Formula, Chicken Formula, and Beef Formula.

 The primary ingredient in the lamb recipe is whole Lamb, but there are also several Lamb organ meat ingredients present, including Lamb Liver, Lamb Heart, and Lamb Kidneys.
 As we often mention on this site, these organ meats can provide a unique cocktail of vitamins and minerals.

 However, K9 Naturals recipes include some beneficial ingredients that Ziwi Peak does not.
 Examples of these ingredients include Lamb Blood, Eggs, and a small range of vegetables such as Pumpkin, Broccoli, Cauliflower, and Cabbage.

 The benefits of Eggs are worth pointing out as they are incredibly nutritionally dense and an excellent addition to any dog food formula.
 The vegetables will provide additional vitamins and minerals, as well as a very modest portion of carbohydrates and fiber.